 Filing a Claim with The Comptroller’s Office

-Pursuant to the New York State General Municipal Law § 50-e, a notice of claim must be properly served within 90 days from the date of occurrence.
-Proper service includes delivery of the notice of claim to the Comptroller’s Office by one of the following methods:
+Pursuant to the New York State General Municipal Law § 50-e, personal injury and property damage (tort) notices of claim must be properly served within 90 days from the date of occurrence.

 - Electronically via the eClaim system,